-Anchorage Alaska Drug Defense Attorney
+Anchorage Alaska Marijuana Defense Attorney

 Our office has represented people accused of a wide variety of drug crimes, from possession to drug conspiracy.
 In drug cases, it is not uncommon for law enforcement to overcharge people.
 Possessing certain amounts of a narcotic can result in drug dealing charges, even if the drugs are for personal use.
 The charges you face will depend on the type and amount of drugs in your possession as well as whether you have prior drug convictions.
 Drug charges are sometimes associated with theft charges, as well.
 It is best to work with an experienced drug defense lawyer rather than face the prosecution on your own.
 Our office has experience defending drug cases in both State and Federal court.